What is MVAC?

 Why do I sometimes see ambulances from neighboring towns responding to calls in your service area?

-A: If our ambulances are out on a call, or unable to respond for whatever reason, then the closest ambulance will be dispatched to come into our service area to help provide our residents with prompt and professional emergency care.
-While Mineola is our primary service areas, we will respond into neighboring towns as well when requested by dispatch.
-This is through a mutual aid agreement.
+If our ambulances are out on a call, or unable to respond for whatever reason, then the closest ambulance will be dispatched to come into our service area to help provide our residents with prompt and professional emergency care.
+While Mineola is our primary service area, we will respond into neighboring towns as well when requested by other departments through our dispatchers.
+This is known as a mutual aid agreement.
 Also, certain businesses and groups have contracts with private ambulance providers for emergency and non-emergency transports.

 Will the ambulance take me to the hospital of my choice?